Evergreen

-In botany, an evergreen is a plant which has foliage that remains green and functional through more than one growing season.
-This also pertains to plants that retain their foliage only in warm climates, and contrasts with deciduous plants, which completely lose their foliage during the winter or dry season.
+In botany, an evergreen is a plant which has foliage that remains green and functional throughout the year.
+This contrasts with deciduous plants, which lose their foliage completely during the winter or dry season.
+Consisting of many different species, the unique feature of evergreen plants lends itself to various environments and purposes.

 Evergreen species

-There are many different kinds of evergreen plants, both trees and shrubs.
+There are many different kinds of evergreen plants, including trees, shrubs, and vines.
 Evergreens include: